 Great nickname for an underrated player.
 Bonini was the non-stop midfield dynamo in the fantastic Juventus side of the early 80s.
 He did the legwork for flair players like Platini, hence the name.

 The diminutive striker got the name at Genoa, when he first started marking his goals with his trademark arms-out celebration.
 He carried on scoring and celebrating at Sampdoria and Roma.

 El Salvador’s greatest player, he got the nickname having moved to Cádiz in Spain in ‘82 & impressing with his skill.
 A hero of Diego Maradona, who once said “He’s without doubt amongst the greatest 10 players I’ve ever seen play”.

 Mercurial Montenegrin with a magical left foot, given the nickname during his 6 years at Milan in the 90s.

 The defensive-midfielder got the nickname during his time with Roma, endlessly chasing down opponents with a powerful, but elegant style to his game.
 He was due to be Brazil's captain at the 2002 WC but dislocated his shoulder.

-The brilliant little Italian playmaker was given the name by the Stamford Bridge faithful during his 7 years at Chelsea, a nod to his talent, stature and his ability to produce something special out of nowhere.
+One of the great Italian playmakers of the 1990s, this little genius was given the name by the Stamford Bridge faithful during his seven years at Chelsea from 1996 to 2003, a nod to his talent, stature and his ability to produce something special out of nowhere.